femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 # Privacy of resolver lookup queries

 Resolver lookup queries leak the user's social graph - i.e. who is communicating with whom, since the IP address of the querying client can be tied to user identity, especially when operating over a mobile data network.
 Therefore we propose to use Private Information Retrieval (PIR) to perform the resolver queries.
 We have evaluated multiple alternative schemes.
-The proposed solution is based on a Public Key PIR framework, such as {{PIRFramework}} with sharded databases.
+The proposed solution is based on the Public Key PIR framework by Patel et al{{PIRFramework}} with sharded databases.
 This framework is applicable with any standard PIR scheme such as the open source implementation [here](https://github.com/google/private-retrieval).
 Cost estimates suggest this is feasible even for very large resolver databases (10 billion records).

 ## Proposed protocols